 - Prior to departure, request permission from the Education Abroad Advisor.

-- While abroad, maintain a daily reflection journal.
+- While abroad, maintain a reflection journal.
+This will require keeping a physical written (NOT online) journal.

 - At the end of the program, write an elaborate and thorough final entry (of at least 1200 words) that synthesizes the daily reflections.